johandry/terranova-examples/ec2/README.md

 # Terranova Example: AWS EC2 instances

 This example is to create, scale or terminate AWS EC2 instances using the Terranova package.
+It's similar to the Simple example but the CLI is user friendly.
 The code is explained in the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/).

 To Build the example execute: